Epic-Fight/EpicFight-Docs/docs/API/Starting.en.md

 Make sure that **Epic Fight** is either declared as a required dependency in your [mods.toml](https://docs.neoforged.net/docs/gettingstarted/modfiles/#neoforgemodstoml) file or that you check for its presence at runtime as shown above.
 This prevents crashes if the mod isn’t installed.

-## :fontawesome-solid-band-aid: Patching a custom entity
+## ::material-bandage: Patching a custom entity

 This tutorial shows how to patch a custom humanoid entity for use with Epic Fight.
 It assumes you already have the entity set up in vanilla Minecraft, including its registration, [renderer](https://docs.neoforged.net/docs/entities/renderer/), and [attributes](https://docs.neoforged.net/docs/entities/attributes).